Mohammed-Majid/ML_Roadmap/README.md

 **I originally made this to serve as a roadmap for me to follow; but I then thought, why not make it publicly viewable?
 It is still a work in progress since I am continuously learning new skills, and it is by no means an exhaustive list.
 Anyways, hope you have fun with this repo!**

-**PS: This is targeted at individuals that already understand basic programming concepts and things like version control.**

 **🔗 Connect with me:** [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/Mohamed-Al-Mamari)

 ## Topics of Study